We operate by appointment (or chance…). So please make contact through enquiries and we can organise a consultation or

-Wear and tear is normal and eventually unavoidable.
-P Johnson is not responsible for wear and tear of a garment.
+Wear and tear is normal and unavoidable.
+P Johnson is not responsible for wear and tear.
 Please read the garment care advice and take advice and cautions from your tailor to prolong the life of your garment.
-Some specific wear and tear is a result of idiosyncratic behaviours, habits and also certain body shapes.
-(So, it is often unfortunate and unavoidable for the unlucky some.
-Consult your tailor for the most appropriate cloth if you know you wear in certain areas, and go for a natural fit with your tailor where possible, to take duress off the cloth.)
+Some specific wear and tear is a result of idiosyncratic behaviours, habits and also certain body shapes that can’t ultimately be resolved in tailoring.
+Increased rate of wear is often unavoidable for the unlucky ones amongst us.
+Consult your tailor for the most appropriate cloth if you know you wear harder in certain areas, and go for a natural fit with your tailor where possible, to take duress off the cloth.)
 Trouser wear in the fork is reasonably common for some men who rub in this area.
-More delicate and luxurious cloths will fail quickly in these conditions and attempting to solve the problem with an added silk saddle will only delay the expected.
+More delicate and luxurious fabrics will fail quickly in these conditions and attempting to solve the problem with an added silk saddle will only delay the expected.
 It’s not a comprehensive solution.
-It’s unavoidable in many cases and wool suiting cloths may never hold up in the very worst of cases.
+It’s unavoidable in many cases and wool suiting fabrics may never hold up in the very worst of cases.
 Take care with abrasive seats in office environments.
 Textured seats kill suits, and there isn't much that can be done about this damage.
-All clear cut merino fabrics we keep in our collection top-scored in the Martindale Pill test.
 Trousers and jackets in some areas employ blind stitching.
 Blind stitching is used so that it breaks before the cloth is damaged (as a preservation measure).
 The hem at the base of a trouser is blind stitched for this reason.

 After your first appointment with P Johnson, a second fitting will be organised once the garment is made.
 During this second fitting the tailor will determine, with you, whether any adjustments need to be made.
 All adjustments that need to be made are conducted in-house at no cost to the client.
 In the odd case that a garment cannot be adjusted reasonably, P Johnson will organise for the client to be re-fitted and the garment will be remade.
 There is no cost to the client undergoing this process, unless it’s a result of a significant and measurable change in build.